Ed White (astronaut): Aftermath

 The fire's ignition source was determined to be a spark that jumped from a wire on the far left of the spacecraft, under Grissom's seat.
 Their deaths were attributed to a wide range of lethal hazards in the early Apollo Command Module design: workmanship and conditions of the test, including the highly pressurized 100% oxygen pre-launch atmosphere, many wiring and plumbing flaws, flammable materials used in the cockpit and the astronauts' flight suits, and a hatch which could not be quickly opened in an emergency.
 After the incident, these problems were fixed, and the Apollo program carried on successfully to reach its objective of landing men on the Moon.

 White was buried with full military honors at West Point Cemetery while Grissom and Chaffee are both buried in Arlington National Cemetery.
 NASA officials attempted to pressure Patricia White, his widow, into allowing her husband also to be buried at Arlington, against what she knew to be his wishes; their efforts were foiled by astronaut Frank Borman.
 Patricia received $100,000 from the life insurance portion of the contract the astronauts signed to give two publishing firms exclusive rights to the stories and photographs of the astronauts and their families.
 She also received $16,250 annually for the life of the contract.
 Patricia later remarried and continued to reside in Houston.
 On September 6, 1983, she took her own life after surgery earlier in the year to remove a tumor.

 White's younger brother James resolved to follow in his older brother's footsteps.
 He graduated from the Air Force Academy and became a fighter pilot.
 He set his sights on becoming a test pilot and then an astronaut.
 He thought that air combat experience would facilitate this, so he volunteered for service in the Vietnam War.
 While flying a combat mission on November 24, 1969, with 357th Tactical Fighter Squadron, he was killed when his aircraft crashed.
 Nearly half a century later his remains were identified, and they were buried adjacent to White's in West Point Cemetery on June 19, 2018.

 Organizations

-White was a member of the Society of Experimental Test Pilots; associate member of Institute of Aerospace Sciences; Tau Delta Phi (Engineering Honorary); and Sigma Delta Psi (Athletic Honorary).
+White was a member of the Society of Experimental Test Pilots; associate member of Institute of Aerospace Sciences; Tau Beta Pi (Engineering Honorary); and Sigma Delta Psi (Athletic Honorary).